Cape Air: History

-By 2023, Cape Air was flying between Chicago’s O’Hare and Manistee County Blacker Airport near Manistee, Michigan, and had codesharing or interline agreements on the route with other carriers including American and United.
+In 2022 and 2023, Cape Air was flying between Chicago's O’Hare and Manistee, Michigan, Burlington, Iowa and Quincy, Illinois.
+The carrier had codesharing or interline agreements on each route with other carriers including American and United.

 Pilots

 In early 2016 the company had canceled flights citing a shortage of pilots.
 The Air Line Pilots Association disputed the existence of a pilot shortage instead citing low wages as the reason for the lack of pilots.
 Cape Air takes on pilots as co-pilots after 500-750h in entry-level roles like instructing.

-They are upgraded to captain after 1,500h as first officers and they can join partners JetBlue or Spirit Airlines after 1,500h again in around two years.
+They are upgraded to captain after 1,500h as first officers and they can join partner JetBlue after 1,500h again in around two years.

 Cape Air also recruits pilots over 65, the mandatory retirement age for FAR Part 121 airlines, so long as they maintain a first-class medical.